bitburner-official/bitburner-src/markdown/bitburner.ns.scan.md

 ## NS.scan() method

 Get the list of hostnames or IP addresses connected to a server.
+This function does not return darknet servers (e.g., darkweb).
+Use [probe](./bitburner.darknet.probe.md) if you want to list darknet servers.

 **Signature:**